-Students may only use appropriate gaming apps during discretionary time and with approval from the elementary computer teacher.
+Students may only use appropriate educational gaming apps during discretionary time and with approval and supervision.
 Discretionary time would not include classroom instructional time, chapel and/or other events or environments where use of devices would not be appropriate.
-School administration faculty, staff and/or sponsors always reserve the right to ask students to close their gaming app or to do random checks during non-discretionary time.

 Saving Work